ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

   - The legal history sequence
   - Respect local event order in real time

-> Serializability in database is smilar to the linearizability.
-It emphasis that the execution result of txns are like running them serializably, i.e. one by one, even if they are actually executed concurrently.
+> Serializability in database is similar to linearizability.
+It emphasizes that the execution result of txns are like running them serializably, i.e. one by one, even if they are actually executed concurrently.